Designing Lowpass FIR Filters

 fvt = fvtool(linphaseSpec,interpFilter,'Fs',Fs,'Color','White'); legend(fvt,...
 'Linear-phase equiripple design',...
 'Interpolated FIR equiripple design (two stages)')

 In this case, the group-delay plot reveals disadvantages of the IFIR design.
 While IFIR designs do provide linear phase, the group delay is in general larger than a comparable single-stage design.

 fvt = fvtool(linphaseSpec,interpFilter,'Fs',Fs,'Analysis','grpdelay',...
 'Color','White'); legend(fvt,...
 'Linear-phase equiripple design',...
 'Interpolated FIR equiripple design (two stages)')

 Lowpass Filter Design for Multirate Applications

 Lowpass filters are extensively used in the design of decimators and interpolators.
-See Design of Decimators and Interpolators for more information on this and Multistage Rate Conversion for multistage techniques that result in very efficient implementations.
+For more information, see Design of Decimators and Interpolators.
+For more information on multistage techniques that result in very efficient implementations, see Multistage Rate Conversion.